silentfuzzle/Cue-Masher/README.md

 ### Open

 To open an existing .cuemasher file on your computer, select File > Open from the menu bar.
 You may be prompted to save or discard the changes to your current project.
 Select a .cuemasher file from your computer in the following File Chooser.
-The interface will be populated with the file's contents if it is formatted properly.
+The interface will be populated with the file's contents.

+If the file is not a valid .cuemasher file or isn't formatted properly, the application will still attempt to read it and populate the interface from it as much as possible.
+Any sound-keyboard definitions in the file that it fails to read will not be imported into the project.
+At the end of the process the application will report that an error occurred and ask if you wish to keep the project open in a dialogue box.
+If you proceed and Save the project, the badly formatted file will be overwritten with what data could be imported into the project.
+If the file is one that you wrote by hand, you may want to close the project instead and attempt to properly format it first so that you don't lose your work.

 ### Save